 Once all final requirements are met, the permit will be issued and sent to you by FrontCounter BC via email.
 If no email address was provided, a hard copy will be sent to you by mail.

 Why would my application be denied?

 - Ecological reserve permits can only be issued for scientific research or educational purposes consistent with the purpose for which the ecological reserves were established.
-If your proposed activity does not involve scientific research about the particular reserve, its values, or ecological reserve values in general, or does not have the purpose of educating the public about the particular reserve, its values or ecological reserve values in general, your permit application will be denied.
+If your proposed activity involves neither scientific research nor public education about the particular reserve, its values, or ecological reserve values in general, your permit application will be denied.

-- Activities that are considered to cause a significant disruption to the ecological reserve are not likely to be approved.
-For example, motorized vehicles or equipment may only be approved in exceptional circumstances, as the Ecological Reserve Permit Policy clarifies that these are likely to cause significant disruption within an ecological reserve.
+- Activities that are expected to cause a significant disruption to the ecological reserve are not likely to be approved.
+For example, motorized vehicles or equipment may only be approved in exceptional circumstances, as the Ecological Reserve Permit Policy specifies that these are likely to cause significant disruption within an ecological reserve.